 For example, you may have taken 6 months off to prepare for your major examinations.
 So you might write something like: “I took 6 months of approved leave from my post in order to prepare effectively for the [insert name of college] written examinations.”

 As another example, your time off might have been to help complete a formal degree course that will advance your career.
-So you might write something like: “I took 6 months of approved leave in order to finalise my Masters in Medicine, including the publication of 2 research papers.”
+So you might write something like: “I took 6 months of approved leave in order to finalize my Masters in Medicine, including the publication of 2 research papers.”
 Remember, you will want to also spend some time explaining your formal study in the Education section of your resume as well.

 What to Do If the Gap On Your Resume Is Due to Volunteering.

 In general, volunteering work will be seen as commendable by prospective employers.
 And the experience is likely to have left you with some additional skills in terms of the general capabilities required of a doctor.
-For example, if we take the CanMEDS framework, volunteer work is likely to tick a number of boxes, including communicator, collaborator and health advocate.
+For example, if we take the CanMEDS framework, volunteer work is likely to tick a number of boxes, including communicator, collaborator, and health advocate.

 So again for these particular gaps on your resume, it’s generally worth spending a few lines to provide some information about your volunteer activity.